 Heard something in the “We’re Digging” segment of our podcast… but can’t quite remember which episode it was?
 Well, you’re not alone (heck, we can’t even keep all of the episodes straight) so to make it easier we’ve rounded them all up in one big master list for ya.
 Just scroll on down until you find it, plus you can click on any episode title to listen or view the full show notes.
+You can also see our round-up of books we’ve mentioned on our Book Club page.
 Happy Digging!

 Note: Below are the items from Episode #51 until now.
 Click here to see Episodes #1 – #50.

 Episode #132: Are We Sabotaging Our Sleeping Spaces?

 - Sherry: Nine Perfect Strangers by Liane Moriarty, the latest from the author behind Big Little Lies as well as a few others that Sherry highly recommends, like What Alice Forgot and The Husband’s Secret.

 - John: Our white faux wood blinds that we have throughout our home and our beach houses – especially now that I can order them to size without having to go in store and have them cut.